draddo11/100-days-of-code/r3-log.md

 Been doing a combination of working on the animated landing page , reading Eloquent Js and going through the PWA section of the pluralsight

 ## R3D40
-COvered objects and prototypes section onplural sight
+COvered objects and prototypes section on pluralsight

+## R3D41
+Coveered some section of pratical design patterns in javascript